BOROUGH - IMPORTANT CURRENT TOPICS

 For the week of July 3rd, trash, recycling, etc. will be collected as follows:

 Monday, July 3: Trash, Recycling, Veg, and Chipping on schedule

 Wednesday, July 5: Trash and Recycling collection for the Tuesday and Wed. routes.
 Veg for the Tuesday routes.
 Chipping for the Tuesday and Wednesday routes.

 Thursday, July 6: Trash and Recycling on schedule for Thursday routes.
 Veg collection for the Wed. and Thursday routes.
 Chipping for Thursday route.

 Friday, July 7: Trash, Recycling and Veg on schedule for Friday routes.
 Chipping for Friday route.

 Extra Chipper Pickup

 Due to the recent storms the chipper will be out during the week of June 26.
 Because the storm hit heaviest in the "Friday trash section", on Monday 6/26 the chipper will start with the Friday route and work backwards, ending with the Monday trash route.
-Please check back - updates will be listed on the Home Page daily as it will be difficult to determine in advance how many streets will be visited each day.

 Spring Clean-up/Storm Clean-up Information